 Being a graphic designer can be a very stressful but also very rewarding career path.
 Having the ability to work creatively, express your ideas visually, and help solve problems for clients and businesses has always sounded amazing to me.
 However, to achieve success as a graphic designer there are many elements to take into account but the one that sticks out in my mind is your design portfolio.
 In my 10 years of being a graphic designer working in full-time and freelance roles, I can attest that having a well-designed portfolio is the key to success.

-Having a solid, well-designed, and up-to-date design portfolio is important because it can lead you to better job opportunities with some of the most exciting companies in the world, connect you with high-quality clients, and provide with you pricing power when it comes to taking on new work.
+Having a solid, well-designed, and up-to-date design portfolio is important because it can lead to job opportunities with some of the most exciting companies in the world, connect you with high-quality clients, and provide with you pricing power when it comes to taking on new work.

 I now have companies like Meta reaching out to me instead of the other way around.